isomerpages/nyp-sirs/_digital-programmes/8e-introduction-to-data-analytics.md

 <p>With the increasing traffic in social media space, successful engagement through digital content marketing is a great booster for business.</p>

-<p>In this 1-day course, participants would have the basic knowledge and applications to understand digital engagement that is superseding traditional marketing channels.
-This programme will allow participants to understand the applications of data analytics and how they can apply similar approach to derive insights from data.
-Participants will be equipped with the right level of appreciation in the areas of retail analytics.</p>
+<p>This programme will allow participants to understand the applications of data analytics and how they can apply similar approach to derive insights from data.
+The programme will equip participants with the right level of appreciation in the areas of retail analytics.</p>

 <h4>Outline</h4>
 <ul>
   <li>Understand types of data</li>
   <li>Collection of data</li>
   <li>Steps in data analytics</li>
   </ul>

 <h4>Fees</h4>